ioBroker/ioBroker.zigbee/docs/en/readme.md

 ![](../de/img/Bild19.png) <br>

-   - Insert detailed information of the tile (see above) into the issue, create a short documentation (preferably in English) and send it.
+   - Insert detailed information of the tile (see above) into the issue, create short documentation (preferably in English) and send it.
 A developer will then respond via the issue.

-After modifying the relevant files, the ZigBee adapter must be restarted and the ZigBee device must be unpaired from the coordinator:
+After modifying the relevant files, the ZigBee adapter must be restarted, and the ZigBee device must be unpaired from the coordinator:
 ![](../de/img/Bild20.png) <br>
 After that, the pairing can be repeated.
 Target state after pairing: <br>
 ![](../de/img/Bild21.png) <br>

-With some ZigBee devices it is necessary to display all software interfaces ("exposes") of the new ZigBee device in the ioBroker objects in order to be able to use all the functions of this ZigBee device.
+With some ZigBee devices, it is necessary to display all software interfaces ("exposes") of the new ZigBee device in the ioBroker objects in order to be able to use all the functions of this ZigBee device.
 In such cases, the new ZigBee device must be included in the "Exclude" group.

 ![](../de/img/Bild22.png) <br>